MBAigner/Open-Document-Labeling/README.md

 # Open Document Labeling
 A tool for labeling document regions as a basis for various region detection task.

-The tool is based on the work of https://github.com/Cartucho/OpenLabeling.
+The tool is based on the work of https://github.com/Cartucho/OpenLabeling and adapted for a labeling of PDF documents.
+Example PDFs are obtained from the ICDAR Table Recognition Challenge 2013 https://roundtrippdf.com/en/data-extraction/pdf-table-recognition-dataset/.

 IN PROGRESS